FreeAndFair/ColoradoRLA/docs/20_tutorial.md

 the tool/dashboards, with narration describing what they are doing, and what comes next depending on what’s happening.
 ***SS says, it would be nice, but out of scope.
 We're so far over budget already....

+Brief introduction to RLAs in non-technical, human friendly language.
+At the county level, something along the lines of "This tool is going to help you cross reference votes recorded on paper ballots with how the computers read those ballots, to determine whether the computers did their job accurately…” Try to put their minds at ease about the process. :)

+***should the run book cover the mechanics of storing ballots and the other physical aspects of the RLA process which are not ‘in’ the RLA tool/system?
+SS says, no.